Sebwite/magento2-category-sidebar/README.md

 * Upgrade db scheme: `php bin/magento setup:upgrade`
 * Clear cache

+## Configuration
+* Select the root category you want to use from the config page
-You should implement the block `Sebwite\Sidebar\Block\Sidebar` in your theme to make this extension work.
+* You should implement the block `Sebwite\Sidebar\Block\Sidebar` in your theme to make this extension work.
 Example `<block class="Sebwite\Sidebar\Block\Sidebar" name="category-sidebar" template="Sebwite_Sidebar::sidebar.phtml" />`